Australian Renewable Energy Agency

 Grant in 2025

-Vast is a renewable energy company focused on the design and manufacturing of concentrated solar thermal power (CSP) systems.
-These systems generate carbon-free, utility-scale electricity and industrial heat, while also facilitating the production of green fuels.
-Vast's innovative modular CSP technology incorporates proprietary sodium loop heat transfer, enabling the delivery of reliable, dispatchable power and heat around the clock.
-This approach addresses the challenges associated with intermittent renewable energy sources, providing a sustainable solution for energy generation and industrial applications.
+Vast is a renewable energy company that specializes in the design and manufacturing of concentrated solar thermal power (CSP) systems.
+These systems are capable of generating, storing, and dispatching carbon-free, utility-scale electricity and industrial heat, as well as facilitating the production of green fuels.
+Vast's innovative modular CSP technology incorporates proprietary sodium loop heat transfer methods, enabling it to provide a reliable solution to the challenges of intermittent renewable energy.
+This allows for the delivery of 24/7 dispatchable power and heat, positioning Vast as a key player in the transition to sustainable energy solutions.

 MGA Thermal